Social Entrepreneurship and Business Consulting

 Note: ENTR2206 is NOT a required prerequisite for this year’s South Africa Program

-The Field Research Program in South Africa is a hands-on program which focuses on social entrepreneurship in Cape Town, South Africa.
-Developed in 2008 by Professor Dennis Shaughnessy, this academically rigorous program will enable students to learn more about global development and how entrepreneurship can lift families out of poverty.
+The INV (International New Venture) South African field research program is a hands-on, field-based research program focused on social entrepreneurship in Cape Town, South Africa.
+Developed in 2008 by Executive Professor Dennis Shaughnessy, this academically rigorous program will enable students to learn more about global development and how business, innovation and entrepreneurship can lift families out of poverty.
 You will work hands-on with disadvantaged students of color from a free university (TSiBA) in slums and informal settlements to help contribute to community-based solutions to poverty and its attendant conditions.

 Apply through the Global Experience Office (applications open October 2018)

 Nobel Laureate Archbishop Desmond Tutu has praised our program for its contributions to social justice, inter-cultural understanding, community engagement and poverty alleviation.

 The first week of Summer 2 will be spent on the NU campus, with day classes and evening and weekend activities.
 When we arrive in-country, students will work directly with urban entrepreneurs from township communities to help grow their micro-businesses through an Entrepreneur Consultation Project.

 The academic portion of the program includes subject material such as social entrepreneurship, social enterprise development, micro-finance, impact investing, and small business management.
 Classes are supplemented with site visits to social businesses and enterprises in the surrounding Cape Town or Cape Flats area.